digbmc/germantown-y/docs/web-map-docs.md

 - **Address:** The address of the location.
 If you want a pop-up to show on the marker, this field is necessary.
 - **Latitude:** The latitude coordinate of the item.
 For a marker to show up on the map, this is necessary.
 - **Longitude:** The longitude coordinate of the item.
 For a marker to show up on the map, this is necessary.
-- **Source:** The source of the information in the description field
+- **Source:** The source of the information in the description field.
 - **Image:** The path to the image file you want to display on the pop-up.
 - **Image Attribution:** The source of the image.
 - **Image Alt Text:** Alternative text for the image should be put here.
 Alt text is used by screen readers to describe the image and helps make the website more accessible.